xpack/web-jekyll/pages/dev-tools/arm-none-eabi-gcc/install.md

 - `xpack-arm-none-eabi-gcc-{{ page.version }}-1.1-linux-ia32.tar.gz`

-As the name implies, these are GNU/Linux `tar.gz` archives; they were build on CentOS, but can be executed on most recent GNU/Linux distributions.
+As the name implies, these are GNU/Linux `tar.gz` archives; they were build on Ubuntu, but can be executed on most recent GNU/Linux distributions.
 Select the `-x64` file for 64-bit machines and the `-ia32` file for 32-bit
 machines.

 ### Unpack

-To install GNU Arm Embedded GCC, unpack the archive and copy it to `/${HOME}/opt/xPacks/arm-none-eabi-gcc/xpack-arm-none-eabi-gcc-<version>`:
+To manually install the xPack GNU Arm Embedded GCC, unpack the archive and copy it to `~/opt/xPacks/arm-none-eabi-gcc/xpack-arm-none-eabi-gcc-<version>`:

 ```console
 $ mkdir -p ~/opt/xPacks/arm-none-eabi-gcc